Jordan Babineaux: Seattle Seahawks

-Babineaux was signed as an undrafted free agent out of Southern Arkansas University on April 29, 2004.
+Babineaux was signed as an undrafted free agent on April 29, 2004.
 He was a member of the practice squad following training camp, and signed to the active roster on November 26, 2004.
 In Seattle, he was known as "Big Play Babs".
 He earned this nickname after a game-changing interception against the Dallas Cowboys on October 23, 2005.
 He intercepted a pass by quarterback Drew Bledsoe and returned the ball to the Cowboys' 32 yard-line with five seconds left in the game, setting up a game-winning Josh Brown field goal.

 On January 6, 2007, late in the final quarter of the wild-card round game against the Dallas Cowboys during the 2006–07 NFL playoffs, the Cowboys attempted a 19-yard field goal.
 Babineaux made a diving, game-saving ankle tackle of Dallas quarterback and place kick holder Tony Romo, who was scrambling to the end zone with the football after bobbling the snap for what might have been a winning field goal.
 The tackle stopped Romo inches short of a first down, and about a yard shy of a touchdown.
 As a result, Seattle took possession on downs and won the game by a score of 21–20 and advanced to the divisional round.

 In September 2007, Babineaux signed a five-year extension to remain with the Seahawks.
 The deal was worth an aggregate value of between $10-$17 million.
 While he could have tested the free agent market, Babineaux's loyalty to the Seahawks organization and the fans of Seattle, along with his desire to lead the Seahawks back to the Super Bowl, were all factors in keeping the versatile defensive back in Seattle.

 During the 2008 NFC Wild Card Game against the Redskins, he made an interception and returned it 57 yards for a touchdown which secured a win for the Seahawks.

 Babineaux used his versatility to play cornerback, safety, and special teams.

 Babineaux was suspended for the first game of the 2008 season for violating the league's substance abuse policy.
 The Seahawks opened the season away at Buffalo, losing 34–10.
 In 2009, Babineaux became the starting free safety after Brian Russell was released and subsequently signed in Jacksonville.
 In 2010, Earl Thomas became the starting free safety, forcing Babineaux to go back to a backup role.
 He mainly played in the nickel and dime defense as a cornerback.
 One of the Seahawks' formations (the "Nickel Babs") was named after him.
 He also was a key special team player.
 He finished the season with 46 tackles, 1.5 sacks, a forced fumbled, and two interceptions.
 He also scored a safety, the first of his career.